qbalsdon/qbalsdon.github.io/docs/_posts/2022-03-16-dev-interview.markdown

 comments_id: 17
 ---

 If anything can be learned from the [Milgram Experiment][1], it is that intentional behaviour is far easier if you are not under pressure.
 There are a few reasons developers might feel pressure when approaching an interview, as either the interviewer or the candidate.
 The ultimate goal of an interview, no matter what side of the table you sit, is to determine whether the company and the candidate are a match.
 The trick is making sure neither of you is so frantic that you end up creating a negative experience.
-The goal of this post is to share what I have learned as both a candidate and an interviewer, and put them side by side.
+The purpose of this post is to share what I have learned as both a candidate and an interviewer, and put them side by side.

 Whenever people communicate, in whatever form, whether they are asking questions, telling a story or just explaining something, they are always giving away more than just the content.
 The delivery is so important and being calm enough to read the context as well as the content is something that I have only been able to learn from doing many interviews.
 Practicing and engaging empathetic communication is probably the greatest asset in an interview situation.